askela-srk/EHS_integration/index.md

 had to be solved:
 - All date formats in all files have been converted to ISO format.
 Now all properties of all eTypes have the same data types across datasets.
 - IDs were assigned to the following eTypes: Allergy, Condition, Prescription, LabResult and Immunization.
-This was simply done by assigning unique integer values to each instance of the mentioned eTypes.
+This was simply done by assigning unique integervalues to each instance of the mentioned eTypes.
 <br>
 These modification made possible to preform entity aligning.
 No errors or difficulties were came across during this procedure.
 Since this project deals with simulated data, no entity matching had to be done.
 After integrating our data successfully, the knowledge graph is ready to be utilized in NeoJ4’s Graphdb by answering some questions similiar to our initial CQs.